d031182/modeling-in-sap-data-warehouse-cloud/exercises/ex1/README.md

 In this exercise, we will learn how to bring data into SAP Data Warehouse Cloud, which is pre-requisites for all follow-up exercises.

 1. Get the test dataset
-Please download zipped test dataset via the following link: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES .
+  Download the sample dataset via the following link: https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES .
 ![https://github.com/d031182/reference-data-model-samples/tree/main/data/BIKE_SALES](/images/csv_test_data.png)

 2. Navigate to the Data Builder of SAP Data Warehouse Cloud